Did you know Institutional members and Legal Professional members can download this resource as a PDF?

 Creating and following through with the operating agreement

 A lot of states do not require an LLC to have an operating agreement; however, just because it isn’t required doesn’t mean you shouldn’t have one.
 Perhaps most importantly, the operating agreement lets the members create the governing rules and structure of the business.
 This includes taking advantage of the flexible aspects of the LLC entity.
 If there’s no operating agreement in place, the state’s default rules apply.
+For step-by-step guidance on writing an operating agreement for your LLC, use our Farmers’ Workbook for Creating a Governance Document.

 Filing and paying taxes